Feel the Beat

 Once the team had settled on a few solid options, I created short animations queued up to audio to gauge the appeal with our core audience.

-• The themes that were more musical scored higher on clarity.
+The themes that were more musical scored higher on clarity.

-• Having a retro theme resonated with specific age groups in our audience.
+Having a retro theme resonated with specific age groups in our audience.

-• Humor was appealing, because it helped users to relax and approach rhythm training with less anxiety.
+Humor was appealing, because it helped users to relax and approach rhythm training with less anxiety.

 I was inspired by the MTV generation of music videos, montages, group dancing, and big hair.
 The 80’s dance aerobics theme appealed to the nostalgia in our demographic and workout culture fit perfectly with the aspirational tone of self-improvement in brain training.

-Early explorations of the visual design for the UI and screen flow were focused on the idea of picking up a cassette tape to play music for the workout class.
+Sketches applying the Retro 80’s musical workout theme to the screen flows.
+Early explorations were focused on the idea of picking up a cassette tape to play music for the workout class.
 Leveling up would unlock new tapes with more challenging songs.

 Character Design